 What Is a Security Audit?

-A security audit is a comprehensive assessment of your organization’s information system; typically, this assessment measures your information system’s security against an audit checklist of industry best practices, externally established standards, or federal regulations.
+A security audit, also known as a cybersecurity audit, is a comprehensive assessment of your organization’s information systems; typically, this assessment measures your information system’s security against an audit checklist of industry best practices, externally established standards, and/or federal regulations.
 A comprehensive security audit will assess an organization’s security controls relating to the following:

 How Does a Security Audit Work?

-A security audit works by testing whether your organization’s information system is adhering to a set of internal or external criteria regulating data security.
-Internal criteria includes your company’s IT policies and procedures and security controls.
+A security audit works by testing whether your organization’s information systems are adhering to a set of internal or external criteria regulating data security, network security, and infrastructure security.
+Internal criteria include your company’s IT policies, procedures, and security controls.
 External criteria include federal regulations like the Health Insurance Portability and Accountability Act (HIPAA) and Sarbanes-Oxley Act (SOX), and standards set by the International Organization for Standardization (ISO) or the National Institute for Standards in Technology (NIST).
-A security audit compares your organization’s actual IT practices with the standards relevant to your enterprise, and will identify areas for remediation and growth.
+Using a blend of internal and external criteria typically yields the best benefits for organizations performing these types of audits.
+A security audit compares your organization’s actual IT practices with the standards relevant to your enterprise and will identify areas for remediation and growth.
+Specifically, auditors will review security controls for adequacy, validate compliance with security policies, identify breaches, and ultimately make recommendations to address their findings.

 What Is the Main Purpose of a Security Audit?
 Why Is It Important?

 A security audit will provide a roadmap of your organization’s main information security weaknesses and identify where it is meeting the criteria the organization has set out to follow and where it isn’t.
-Security audits are crucial to developing risk assessment plans and mitigation strategies for organizations that deal with individuals’ sensitive and confidential data.
+Security audits are crucial to developing risk assessment plans and mitigation strategies for organizations dealing with sensitive and confidential data.

 What Does a Security Audit Consist of?

-So, what is a security audit and are there any common steps?
-A security audit consists of a complete assessment of all components of your IT infrastructure — this includes operating systems, servers, digital communication and sharing tools, applications, data storage and collection processes, and more.
-The steps are often determined by the compliance strategy your organization needs to take, but there are a few common components:
+Security audits take many forms and can be performed using many different standards — but there are some common steps.
+A security audit consists of a complete assessment of all components of your IT infrastructure — this includes operating systems, servers, digital communication and sharing tools, applications, data storage and collection processes, third-party providers, and more.
+Some of the common steps to take when conducting a security audit are:

 1. Select Security Audit Criteria

-Determine which external criteria you want or need to meet, and use these to develop your list of security features to analyze and test.
-Also keep a record of your organization’s internal policies, if your IT team anticipates cybersecurity concerns that external criteria may not cover.
+Determine which internal and external criteria you want or need to meet, and use these to develop your list of security controls to analyze and test.
+Keep a record of your organization’s internal policies, especially those related to cybersecurity as they will typically be examined as part of a security audit.

 2. Assess Staff Training

 The more people who have access to highly sensitive data, the greater the chance for human error.
-Make sure there is a record of which staff members have access to sensitive information and which employees have been trained in cybersecurity risk management or compliance practices.
+Make sure there is a record of which staff members have access to sensitive information and which employees have been trained in cybersecurity risk management, IT security, and/or compliance practices.
 Plan to train those who still require training.

-Monitor network activity and event logs.
+Review network activity and event logs.
 Keeping close track of logs will help to ensure only employees with the proper permissions are accessing restricted data, and that those employees are following the proper security measures.
+Audit logs can provide valuable information for performing incident response and root cause analysis — they should be retained according to the organization’s security policies.

 4. Identify Vulnerabilities